ICELAND IN FEBRUARY

 Rent a car & try to find them on your own

-To safe you some time on searching for Northern Lights tours.
-This here is without a doubt the best one (great value & affordable as well, compared to others)
+To save you some time on searching for Northern Lights tours, this on here is without a doubt the best one (great value and affordable compared to others)

 THE ABSOLUTE BEST TOURS AND ACTIVITIES AVAILABLE IN ICELAND

-I always only recommend tours that I’ve tried myself and that I know are truly awesome.
+I never recommend tours that I haven't tried myself so that the ones I recommend are truly awesome.

-But also tours that are great value for money.
+You also get tours that have great value for what they cost.

 1. THE REYKJAVIK FOOD WALK